-In November 2002, the Emerging Issues Task Force (EITF) reached a final consensus on EITF No. 00-21, "Accounting for Revenue Arrangements with Multiple Deliverables."
-The provisions of EITF No. 00-21 are required to be adopted for revenue arrangements entered into by the Company in fiscal periods beginning after June 15, 2003, although early adoption is permitted.
+Accounting for Revenue Arrangements with Multiple Deliverables to be adopted for revenue arrangements entered into by the Company in fiscal periods beginning after June 15, 2003, although early adoption was permitted.
 EITF No. 00-21 addresses arrangements with customers that have multiple deliverables, such as equipment and installation, and provides guidance as to when recognition of revenue for each deliverable is appropriate.
-The Company is currently evaluating the impact of the adoption of EITF No. 00-21 on its consolidated financial statements
+Adoption of this standard in the third quarter of 2003 did not have a material effect on the Company's financial statements.